The Deep Sea

 Fossil fuels are remaining to be a trend.
 They are currently the most important provider of energy for electricity- and heat generation.
-Especially the proportion of crude oil is increasing.
-If the world’s consumption remains constant, the known reservoirs will last until 2040, according to the alternative-noble prize holder, solar-expert and politician Hermann Scheer.
-Due to the fight about the remaining resources the “biggest massacre of mankind” will ensue, according to Scheer.
+The proportion of crude oil is increasing.
+If the world’s consumption remains constant, the known reservoirs will last until 2040, according to the alternative-nobel prize holder, solar-expert and politician Hermann Scheer.
+Due to the fight about the remaining resources the ‘biggest massacre of mankind’ will ensue, according to Scheer.

-Unless the vast amounts of ocean floor were being used instead.
-Thousand billions of cubic metres of gas hydrate could be enough of a few centuries.
+Unless vast amounts of ocean floor were being used instead.
+A thousand billion cubic metres of gas hydrate could be enough for a few centuries.
 If we had the proper methods for its extraction, that is.
 But, just as in the case of the manganese nodules, the gas hydrate reservoirs are just outside our reach in the seafloor: we lack the technological ability to extract it just yet.

-The high number of mussels, up to 1750 individuals per square metre, surprised most people.
-These mussels place their byssus in slits and take up sulphur which it then directs towards it symbiotic bacteria.
+The high number of mussels, up to 1750 individuals per square m, surprised most people.
+These mussels place their byssus in slits and take up sulphur which it then directs towards its symbiotic bacteria.
 The adult mussels stop using their digestive tracts and rather obtain all their nutrients through the bacteria.
-The tubeworms, too, require symbiotic bacterial for the metabolism and thus live very close to the methane source.
+The tubeworms, too, require symbiotic bacteria for the metabolism and thus live very close to the methane source.

-In areas where the gas is released cold ice hydrates form.
-During laboratory experiments the chemical complexes are difficult to form, however, under the special conditions of the deep sea the gasses immediately form hydrates, as the American research team from Montery lead by Peter Brewer showed.
+In areas where the cold gas is released ice hydrates form.
+During laboratory experiments the chemical complexes are difficult to form, however, under the special conditions of the deep sea the gases immediately form hydrates, as the American research team from Monterey lead by Peter Brewer showed.
 If the external pressure goes below a threshold value, however, the methane hydrate evaporates immediately.
 It must be mined in a fashion that allows contained natural gas to be collected too, with a technique that is yet to be developed.

 What role the gas hydrate cycle holds in terms of being a steering mechanism in the global climate cannot be said yet, as exact measurements are still missing.
 Global warming, especially in the plain Polar Regions where vast amounts are held in Alaska, Greenland, Canada, Russia and Antarctica, would have devastating effects.